domidt/CDA/README.md

 \pi=\max(\{\text{base payment} + \text{multiplier} * \text{wealthChange}, \text{min payment in round}\}).
 $$

-The constant do also include the limits of the random variables which determine the asset and cash endowment at the beginning of the period and constants include the number of decimals and whether short selling and buys on margin are allowed.
+The constants in __init__.py do also include the limits of the random variables which determine the asset and cash endowment at the beginning of the period and constants include the number of decimals and whether short selling and buys on margin are allowed.

 Disclaimer: The code is provided for educational and academic purposes and you agree that you use such code entirely at your own risk.